krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 </div>

-These presences are called *co-present*—they represent an observer making simultaneous measurements of presence mass across multiple PDFs over a common interval of time.
+These presences are called *co-present*—they represent an observer making simultaneous measurements of presence mass across multiple signals over a common interval of time.

+Co-presence is a necessary (but not sufficient) condition for interaction between one or more signals.
+In this section, we introduce a key construct in the presence calculus: the *presence invariant*.
+It expresses a general and powerful relationship that holds for any co-present subset of presences within a finite observation window. and is fundamental relationship tha governs how the masses of co-present signal's interact.

+Let's establish this relationship.

-Each presence density function contributes a *presence mass*, defined as the integral of the density over the observation interval.
+Given, any finite observation interval, we've already shown that each presence density function has a *presence mass*, defined as the integral of the density over the observation interval.

+These can be thought of as
+*mass contribution* from that presence to that interval.
 The sum of these individual *mass contributions* gives the total presence mass observed across the system in that interval.

-In this section, we introduce a key construct in the presence calculus: the *presence invariant*.
-It expresses a general and powerful relationship that holds for any co-present subset of presences within a finite observation window.

 Let

 $$ A = M_0 + M_1 + M_3 $$

-be the total mass contribution from the PDFs that have non-zero mass over the interval $[t_0, t_1)$.
+be the total mass contribution from the signals that have non-zero mass over the interval $[t_0, t_1)$.
 The length of this interval is $T = t_1 - t_0$.

 Since the mass comes from integrating a density function over time, the quantity